-She has served on Boards and Councils including the Australian Academy of Science, Royal Botanic Gardens of Victoria, University of Melbourne Botany Foundation, Herman Slade Foundation and Royal Society of Victoria Council.
+She has served on Boards and Councils including the Australian Academy of Science, Royal Botanic Gardens of Victoria, University of Melbourne Botany Foundation, Herman Slade Foundation Research Committee and Royal Society of Victoria Council.

 Pauline was elected as a Fellow of the Australian Academy of Science in 2002 and in 2009 was made an Officer of the Order of Australia in recognition of her contribution to the advancement of botanical science and research.